Donut4GAMER/FastbuilderDocs/README.md

 6. Reboot your server and you are ready to go

 ## Setup Arenas
 Now we want to create a mode to play Fastbuilder.
+Please make sure that your map points to the south, also you can not set the deathhight yet.
+The finish will be golden pressure plates.

 1. Type: /fb addmode <modename> <is diagonal (yes/no> || Please not that Diagonal has bugs in it!
 MinusOne is fixing it soon
 2. Go to the spawn of your island and type: /fb set <modename> <islandnumber>